lindathadeus/lindathadeus.github.io/_posts/2024-11-05-llm-in-sony.md

 **Appendix**
 [https://chatgpt.com/g/g-wjwrMf1LL-emotions-stabilizer](https://chatgpt.com/g/g-wjwrMf1LL-emotions-stabilizer)

+**Terms**
+LLM (Large Language Model): A computer program trained on a lot of text data to understand and generate human-like language.

+World View: The perspective or way of thinking that influences how someone interprets information or generates content.

+Unstructured Data: Information like text, images, or videos that doesn’t follow a fixed format or structure, making it harder to organize and analyze.

+Dataset: A collection of related data used to train or test a machine learning model.

+GPT (Generative Pre-trained Transformer): A type of LLM developed by OpenAI that is trained to generate text by predicting the next word based on the context.

+Hugging Face: A company and platform offering tools and pre-trained models for working with LLMs, often open-source and easy to customize.

+OpenAI: The organization that created GPT models like ChatGPT.
+It focuses on building and deploying AI technologies.

+ChatGPT: A chatbot built using GPT, designed to interact with users conversationally by understanding and generating natural language.

+LLAMA (Large Language Model Meta AI): An LLM developed by Meta (Facebook's parent company), focusing on being efficient and adaptable for research and applications.

+Microsoft Phi: A smaller LLM developed by Microsoft, known for being efficient while maintaining good performance.

+Training: The process of teaching an LLM by feeding it large amounts of data so it can learn patterns and relationships in language.

+Finetuning: A process where an already trained LLM is further trained on specific data to make it better at a particular task.

+Inference: Using a trained LLM to generate answers, predictions, or responses based on input from a user.

+Foundational LLM: A basic or core LLM trained on large general datasets, which can be further customized or used for various applications.

 ---

 **What do you think?** Let me know your thoughts in the comments below.
 Together, we can navigate this evolving landscape and find our place in the future of work.